You are here

 - Submit the Subcontract information to OCA via an activity in eRPM.

-Note: As of 08/13/12, if an existing PAF (in a non-Active state) that includes a subcontract requires editing you will also need to follow the Subcontract process outlined above to complete the Subcontract worksheet and re-route the PAF for unit or ORSP approval
+Note: If an existing PAF (in a non-Active state) that includes a subcontract requires editing you will also need to follow the Subcontract process outlined above to complete the Subcontract worksheet and re-route the PAF for unit or ORSP approval

 To add a NEW subcontract to an awarded project, start the process from the Subcontracts tab in eRPM.